Yizhuangzhou/F1RT/README.md

 sh 06.FC2357_PossibleScaf.sh

-7. Get the average depth for all unaligned scaffolds assembled by metaSPAdes
+7. Get the scaffold-level depth for all unaligned scaffolds assembled by metaSPAdes

 sh 07.Metaspades_RemainScaf_MeanDepth.sh

+Then use the R code corresponding to "Metaspades_RemainScaf_MeanDepth.xls" section in Rscript_4Reconstruction.RR script to draw Additional file 1: Figure S3.

+8. Geome alignment between isolate genomes and F1RT metagenome assembled by SOAPdenovo

+sh 08.genomealign_4SOAP.sh

+9. Get the scaffold-level depth for all unaligned scaffolds assembled by SOAPdenovo

+sh 09.SOAP_RemainScaf_MeanDepth.sh

-Then using R script in to draw Additional file 1: Figure S3.
-Please use the R code in "Metaspades_RemainScaf_MeanDepth.xls" section of
+Then use the R code corresponding to "Metaspades_RemainScaf_MeanDepth.xls" section in Rscript_4Reconstruction.RR script to draw Additional file 1: Figure S3.

-9.
+10.
 # Affiliation
 Guilin Medical University